hellowac/conda-zh-cn/cn_docs/source/user-guide/concepts/packages.rst

 (package builders who depend on libraries) will have correct dependency information to achieve the unified runtime library collection.

+使用 BLAS 变体安装 NumPy
+***********************************

 Installing NumPy with BLAS variants

-***********************************
+.. tab:: 中文

+.. tab:: 英文

 To specify which variant of NumPy that you want, you could potentially specify the BLAS library you want::